 The generation of new ideas relies heavily on existing research.
-Hence, the rapidly expanding volume of research findings - both published and in pre-print - is making it increasingly difficult for researchers to keep pace with, and assimilate all relevant, existing research into their idea generation process.
-Given that global scientific output is doubling approximately every nine years (Bornmann & Mutz, 2015; Cheadle et al., 2017), it's not surprising that synthesizing the most current understanding from the extant body of research has become increasingly challenging.
-The field of social psychology mirrors this trend, with the number of published articles increasing by roughly 500% over the past two decades according to the Web of Science (Li et al., 2018).
-The growth of pre-print repositories like PsyArXiv, which alone receives over 7000 articles annually (Condon et al., 2020), also contributes to the overwhelming amount of available research.
+Hence, the rapidly expanding volume of research findings-both published and in preprint-is making it increasingly difficult for researchers to keep pace with and assimilate all relevant existing research into their ideageneration process.
+Given that global scientific output is doubling approximately every 9 years (Bornmann & Mutz, 2015; Cheadle et al., 2017), it is not surprising that synthesizing the most current understanding from the extant body of research has become increasingly challenging.
+The field of social psychology mirrors this trend, with the number of published articles increasing by roughly 500% over the past 2 decades according to the Web of Science (Li et al., 2018).
+The growth of preprint repositories like PsyArXiv, which alone receives over 7,000 articles annually (Condon et al., 2020), also contributes to the overwhelming amount of available research.

-This growth in research findings though very welcome, since it generates new areas to study for researchers, also poses some challenges.
+This growth in research findings, though very welcome since it generates new areas to study for researchers, also poses some challenges.
 First, there are cognitive limitations in researchers' ability to synthesize an ever-expanding literature (Bornmann & Mutz, 2015; Cheadle et al., 2017; Cowley et al., 2023).
-Second, the immense research output prevents researchers from seeing rich inter-connections that they may otherwise notice easily (Sybrandt et al., 2018).
-Third, human perceptions and behaviors are the outcome of interactive processes that rely on many factors, relevant as well as irrelevant (depending on the weight assigned to it by a person's perception).
+Second, the immense research output prevents researchers from seeing rich interconnections that they may otherwise notice easily (Sybrandt et al., 2018).
+Third, human perceptions and behaviors are the outcome of interactive processes that rely on many factors, relevant as well as irrelevant (depending on the weight assigned to them by a person's perception).
 Given this, it is important that social psychology ideas and hypotheses are informed by as many of these factors documented in literature as possible.
-The difficulties in assimilating such vast amounts of information could inadvertently lead researchers to overlook certain aspects of multi-faceted human behavior and its interaction with their environment.
+The difficulties in assimilating such vast amounts of information could inadvertently lead researchers to overlook certain aspects of multifaceted human behavior and its interaction with their environment.